jdhao/deep_firearm/README.md

 ## Instructions for dataset download

-You can download and dataset from [here](http://forensics.idealtest.org/Firearm14k/).
+You can download the dataset from [here](http://forensics.idealtest.org/Firearm14k/).
 Two separate data are used for the experiment.
 One is for classification training, and the other is for the retrieva training.
 After downloading this dataset, extract it under the folder `data` using the following command:

 ```
 tar -zxvf firearm-train-val.tar.gz -C data/ # for the classification data